farconics/victionary/README.md

 # Configuration

-Right now, the plugin uses 'dict.org' along with the WordNet dictionary.
+The plugin works out of the box, using 'dict.org' as the host and WordNet as dictionary.
-Will try to add the option to specify a host and dictionary in the future.
+I will try to add the option to specify a host and dictionary in the future.

 # Usage